Before the Dawn (band): History

 In February 2011, Tuomas Saukkonen won the Finnish Metal Award in the category "Best Instrumentalist"; Before the Dawn reached #3 in the category "Best Band".
 Tuomas defended this title successfully in the year 2012 as well.

 The new album Deathstar Rising cracked the Finnish Album Top 10 and reached #8 in first week of March 2011.

 In June 2011 bassist and vocalist Lars and drummer Atte left the band; Lars for personal reasons and Atte for musical reasons.

 On 25 January 2012 the band announced on their Facebook page that Rise of the Phoenix would be the title of their new album.
 It was released through Nuclear Blast Records on 27 April 2012.
-Frontman Tuomas Saukkonen commented:

-"Massive changes in the line-up during 2011 ended an era of great frustration and brought back 110% dedication and professionalism into the band.
-The newfound energy and motivation steered us into a victorious European tour and made it possible to produce the strongest, fastest, heaviest and definitely the most epic Before the Dawn album so far!"

 On 10 January 2013 through a press statement, Tuomas Saukkonen announced that he was putting Before the Dawn to rest along with his other active bands (Black Sun Aeon and RoutaSielu), ending them in order to create new project called "Wolfheart", which he will entirely focus from now on.

 In 2021, Before the Dawn was reformed.
 On 30 April, the band released the single "The Final Storm".
 The single was made for the Deadlight reissue which was released in 9 July 2021.
 On 7 September 2022 BTD announced that a new member Paavo Laapotti joins the band as a vocalist, while Tuomas takes up live drumming.
 Laapotti brought attention of the band during The Voice of Finland where he sang a Before the Dawn song called Deadsong.
 An album titled Stormbringers was released on 30 June 2023.

 On 7 February 2024, they announced a new EP Archaic Flame, its title song is available online.
 The premiere of the new EP is scheduled to be released on 8 March.
 It is followed by their ninth studio album, Cold Flare Eternal, released on 5 September 2025.